illusion-HOPE/illusion-HOPE.github.io/_pages/about.md

 I am now a second-year undergraduate student majoring in Mathematics at the School of Mathematical Science, Xiamen University.
 After the upcoming specialization track, I will pursue my career in  **Mathematics and Applied Mathematics**.

 To be honest, I am not sure about my future direction.
 It could be the fascinating field of **algebra** that captures my heart, or perhaps I will be drawn toward interdisciplinary areas like **biostatistics, epidemiology and health statistics**.
-There's also the possibility that I might become a high school **teacher** or university mathematics **professior**, <font color="darkgreen">as I deeply enjoy the sense of fulfillment that comes with teaching in front of a classroom.</font>
+There's also the possibility that I might become a high school **teacher** or university mathematics **professor**, <font color="darkgreen">as I deeply enjoy the sense of fulfillment that comes with teaching in front of a classroom.</font>

 My dream is to join the **Advanced Algebra Teaching Group** here in my college.
 I admire the dedication of the faculty here, and their teaching is truly inspiring.
 It was this very course that sparked my passion for algebra.